 JC.
 Overall would you say NPTI was a good program?

-If a fitness center has their own training system for new trainers, that may be a cheaper route to go, I think it depends on the individual and the time they have available to learn, their preferred method of learning, and the specific NPTI facility they are attending.
+If a fitness center has its own training system for new trainers, that may be a cheaper route to go, I think it depends on the individual and the time they have available to learn their preferred method of learning and the specific NPTI facility they are attending.

 JC.
 Are you working as a personal trainer now?
 If yes tell what you are doing.

 WH.
 I am currently a certified Nordic Walking instructor in the north suburbs of Chicago.
 Originally I wanted to get my personal training certification as a first step to expanding my classes into other fitness services, and now I hope to take it even further over the next few years.
 I am currently studying for the NASM exam while working on my own level of activity and learning how to design programs for friends and family.